 Yet, if you accept their existence – and many do – they could influence sleep.

-Yet, if you accept the existence of spirits (yours and others), you realize sleep, at least for some people, some of the time, is a bridge between the seen and unseen.
+If you accept the existence of spirits (yours and others), you realize sleep, at least for some people, some of the time, is a bridge between the seen and unseen.
 In the darkness, before you drift off to sleep, these invisible elements of the spirit can rush up to meet you.

 A western-based mindset uses evidence-based treatments.
 It falls short when addressing non-physical things that you can’t measure in any but a subjective way?